 - house price risk – any adverse changes in property value will rapidly increase their equity depletion

 - retirement funding gap – this emerges following the end of the annuity income period when income runs out and loan cost rapidly increases over the remaining loan term

 - longevity risk – the longer they live, the greater the rapid accumulation of debt and depletion of home equity

 In the reverse mortgage example above, the entire Client scenario from aged 75 years (i.e. from year 15 of the loan term or end of the annuity period) onwards, becomes a self-insured gamble based on their continuing health and longevity.

 However, the realities of ageing are likely to see one or both of them needing to transition into low care as they can no longer age in the home or, more urgently, into high care following a medical episode (illness, dementia, heart attack or stroke).

 Here the gamble fails – there is insufficient remaining equity to pay for one (let alone two) accommodation bonds….just at the most vulnerable stage of their lives.

 To fail to advise a Client of this hidden risk is neither responsible lending nor ethical advice.

 Some regard might also be had to the Client’s family, as their inheritance is rapidly being eroded by these inferior products.
-This retirement gamble and the lost inheritance will soon become fertile grounds for professional negligence and class actions by Clients and their beneficiaries.
+This retirement gamble and the lost inheritance will soon become fertile grounds for professional negligence and class actions by both Clients and their beneficiaries.